Kathy Iandoli: Personal life

 Iandoli lives in Northern New Jersey and is of Italian descent.
 She is the daughter of Anna Acquaviva Iandoli, a professor who taught at Montclair State University and William Paterson University.
 In honor of her mother's passing in 2019, Iandoli organized a scholarship through e-tech company Yellowbrick called Annie's Daughters, which provides young women an opportunity to take part in Yellowbrick's Music Industry Essentials Program in conjunction with New York University.
 Iandoli also had a school named in her mother's honor in their hometown of Paterson, New Jersey called The Anna Iandoli Early Learning Center.
 Anna Iandoli taught in Paterson for over 30 years and developed curricula around the world, as well as was an advocate for the importance of early childhood literacy.

+Iandoli describes herself as a "roamin' Catholic."